eyanoapp/opensigl/docs/en/finance/ledgers/posting-journal.md

 Financial operations do not often occur in isolation, but are motivated by previous engagements or anticipate future operations.
 For example, the expectation when a client incurs debt is that they will eventually pay off their debt, or when stock is purchased that a subsequent delivery will increase the value and quantity of the stock in a warehouse.

-To reflect this real-world property, transactions in BHIMA are _linked_ by their **record** and **reference** columns.
+To reflect this real-world property, transactions in OpenSIGL are _linked_ by their **record** and **reference** columns.
 As discussed above, the record column is the identifier for the underlying cash payment, invoice or voucher.
 The reference column, however, points to the record column of another transaction somewhere in the Journal or General Ledger.
 This links the two transactions, with the interpretation of that particular line in the second transaction having been motivated by the referenced first transaction.

 The concept of linked transactions is best demonstrated by an example.
 Below are two simplified transactions, the latter linking the former.